 Yes, cabbage is good for you!
 It is loaded with vitamins, minerals, and antioxidants that are especially good for you.
-It contains over half your recommended daily allowance of vitamin K and vitamin C, and is full of insoluable fiber.
+It contains over half your recommended daily allowance of vitamin K and vitamin C and is full of insoluble fiber.

-With all the vitamins, minerals, antioxidants, and fiber – cabbage not only helps with digestion but it may even help lower your risk of certain diseases and reduce inflamation.
+With all the vitamins, minerals, antioxidants, and fiber – cabbage not only helps with digestion but it may even help lower your risk of certain diseases and reduce inflammation.

 I love eating cabbage and coming up with ways to make it taste even better, but I am definitely not a doctor nor a cabbage expert. 🙂 For more “official” information on whether cabbage is good for you, here are 2 particularly helpful articles from Healthline.com, Health Benefits of Cabbage and EcoWatch, 9 Reasons You Should Eat Cabbage.